Penaz91/FluidText/README.md

 # FluidText
 Small Parsing plugin to create JSON-Based chat helpfiles for Bukkit/Spigot 1.8

+# Important
+This plugin requires your server to run on Java8, if you're using a Java7 server you'll receive an unsupported major/minor version error

 ## Helpfile Syntax

 All helpfiles are simple TextFiles using the legacy ampersand notation (&1...&f) with the addition of 2 more items that will allow to customize the helpfiles